Billy Hughes: Religion

 Hughes was a lifelong Anglican.
 He inherited this affiliation from his maternal side – his father was a Primitive Baptist and a deacon at the Welsh Baptist Church in London, though he wed with Anglican rites.
 Hughes attended church schools as a boy, and knew the King James Bible "back to front".
 As an adult, he would often use Biblical turns of phrase in his writing and public speaking.
 Hughes's participation in organised religion seemingly declined after he moved to Australia, and some writers have suggested that he became an agnostic or an atheist.
 The evidence for this is largely circumstantial – he was not a regular churchgoer, his first marriage was never solemnised in a church, and he frequently used blasphemous language.

 All of Hughes's biographers have regarded him as a sincere Christian, albeit with a rather idiosyncratic theology.
 Fitzhardinge writes that Hughes had "a generalised faith in the spiritual values of Christianity" combined with "a profound belief in the after-life and the all-pervasiveness of God".
 Hughes rarely addressed metaphysics in his own works, but in his memoirs did note that he had rejected the doctrine of predestination at an early age: "I believed as a man sowed so he should reap ... by faith and works he might find salvation."
-Manning Clark was somewhat skeptical of the earnestness of the beliefs that Hughes professed in public.
+Manning Clark was somewhat sceptical of the earnestness of the beliefs that Hughes professed in public.
 With regard to Hughes's personal philosophy, Clark wrote that he had a "bleakly Hobbesian view of life", seeing it as "a savage elemental struggle for survival in which strong men crushed the weak".

 Hughes frequently exploited religion for political ends.
 In his early days in the labour movement, he drew on his mastery of scripture to reassure Christians that socialism was not anti-religious or atheistic.
 Hughes became stridently anti-Catholic during World War I, though this was due to political interference from the church hierarchy rather than on theological grounds.
 He "inflamed sectarianism to a tragic degree" with vitriolic personal attacks on Catholic leaders; James Scullin, Australia's first Catholic prime minister, would later suggest that Hughes's divisiveness "very nearly wrecked Australia".
 He also banned the use of German in Australian churches, though this affected Lutherans more than Catholics.